-In this position, it pays to have Security Policies and Procedures in your toolkit; employees who claim proficiency enjoy a higher median salary of $61K annually.
-Oral / Verbal Communication is a popular skill among Illinois Department of Corrections workers, with just over two-fifths of those surveyed reporting using it on the job.
+In this position, it pays to have Oral / Verbal Communication in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $58K annually.
+A common skill in Illinois Department of Corrections' work force is Security Policies and Procedures; the greater part of survey participants report using it on the job.

 Tell us about your current job and your skillset, and we’ll let you know how much employers are paying in your area.